Vinhkewl/Deep-Learning-Specialization/README.md

 ## Credits

-This repository contains my work for this specialization, currently i finished with the first course.
+This repository contains my work for this specialization.
 The code base and diagrams are taken from the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning), unless specified otherwise.

 ## Programming Assignments